NavigationContentFooter

 Configure HAproxy

 The cluster is now ready to be used.
 We can use any of the nodes as an endpoint to our databases, but the load is not being distributed automatically between the nodes.
-CockroachDB provides built-in support for HAproxy, which allows us to distribute the load on equally on any of the nodes.
+CockroachDB provides built-in support for HAproxy, which allows us to equally distribute the load on any of the nodes.

 A Load Balancer increases the Performance and Reliability of an application.